Session 12: Reports & Documentation

 Types of Documentation (cont.)

-3. README files
+3. README files - we already know!

 • Project overview